ahmadtourei/das-anomaly/README.md

 [![DOI](https://zenodo.org/badge/823391484.svg)](https://zenodo.org/doi/10.5281/zenodo.12747212)
 [![Licence](https://www.gnu.org/graphics/lgplv3-88x31.png)](https://www.gnu.org/licenses/lgpl.html)

-A Python package for anomaly detection in distributed acoustic sensing (DAS) datasets using an autoencoder-based deep learning algorithm.
+_das-anomaly_ is an open-source Python package for anomaly detection in distributed acoustic sensing (DAS) datasets using an autoencoder-based deep learning algorithm.
+It is being developed by Ahmad Tourei under the supervision of Dr. Eileen R. Martin at Colorado School of Mines.

+If you use _das-anomaly_ in your work, please cite the following:

+> Ahmad Tourei.
+(2025). ahmadtourei/das-anomaly: latest (Concept).
+Zenodo. http://doi.org/10.5281/zenodo.14927429

 ## Installation
 ### Prerequisites